redbox-mint-contrib/puppet_redbox/README.md

-#redbox using puppet : serverless
+#puppet-redbox using puppet : serverless
 #__________________________

 This module deploys, installs and runs redbox.

 ## pre-install
-1. run scripts/pre-install.sh to setup puppet for redbox use.
+1. run scripts/pre-install.sh to setup puppet for puppet-redbox use.
 2. requires hiera configuration

 ## install